ConacBreslin/Face-your-fears/README.md

 2. Easily and intuitively understand how to start play.
 3. Easily and intuitively understand how to pick how many questions they want to answer in the quiz.
 4. Easily and intuitively understand how to answer the questions.
-5. Understand when the answer correctly.
+5. Understand when they answer correctly.
 6. See the correct answer if they answer incorrectly.
 7. Follow their progress  throughout the quiz.
-8. Follow their score  throughout the quiz.
-9. Clearly undestand their perforance on the final page.
+8. Understand their perforance on the final page.
-10. Be able to  play again or quit the page at the end.
+9. Be able to  play again or quit the page at the end.
 ## Strategy
 The quiz should be a simple and attractive design with sufficient interactivity to engage players of any age or ability.